Geometry-Controlled Freezing and Revival of Bell Nonlocality through Environmental Memory

 Figure~\ref{fig:revival_panel} demonstrates how geometry alone can steer an initially separable state into--and back out of--Bell nonlocality via coherent memory effects.
 The qubits are prepared in the product state \(|eg\rangle\), which decomposes into equal symmetric and antisymmetric amplitudes \((s,a) = (1/\sqrt{2},1/\sqrt{2})\), so no Bell violation is present at \(t = 0\).
 The reservoir is represented by \(N_m\) modes sampled from the Lorentzian spectral density of Eq.~\eqref{eq:lorentzian} (panel \textbf{b}).
 This discrete bath is exactly equivalent to a mirror-terminated one-dimensional waveguide of length \(L\), whose boundary conditions quantise the field to \(k_m = m\pi/L\) and impose a uniform frequency spacing \(\delta\omega = \pi v/L\) centred on \(\omega_0\).
 In the single-excitation sector the system wavefunction becomes a finite Fourier series over the discrete bath modes.
-Because each mode acquires a phase that is an integer multiple of the spacing \(\delta\omega\), all phases re-align after the Poincaré time \(T_P \equiv 2L/v=2\pi/\delta\omega\) -- the single photon round-trip between the mirrors.
+Because each mode acquires a phase that is an integer multiple of the spacing \(\delta\omega\), all phases re-align after the Poincar\'e time \(T_P \equiv 2L/v=2\pi/\delta\omega\) -- the single photon round-trip between the mirrors.
 When the reservoir linewidth satisfies the underdamped condition \(\lambda \lesssim \pi/T_P\), this global rephasing restores qubit-bath coherence and produces Bell revivals at every integer multiple of \(T_P\).
 At those instants (vertical dashed lines) energy, information, and nonlocal correlations flow back into the register: the excitation is partially reabsorbed by the qubits (panel \textbf{c}), and the three witnesses -- trace distance \(\mathcal{D}(t)\), mutual information \(I_{AB}(t)\), and CHSH parameter \(\mathcal{B}(t)\) -- peak simultaneously (panel \textbf{a}), with \(\mathcal{B}(t)\) exceeding the classical bound.
+The emitters are separated by \(d=\lambda_0/4\), so that \(k_0 d = \pi/2\).
+Under this purely geometric condition, the \emph{symmetric} state decouples from the reservoir--turning the nominally bright channel into a dark, decoherence-free subspace--while the \emph{antisymmetric} state remains weakly coupled and undergoes the full non-Markovian round-trip.
+(Panel~\textbf{d}) confirms this behavior: the antisymmetric amplitude revives at each Poincar\'e time \(nT_P\), while the symmetric component stays frozen at its initial value. \rem{At nodal separations---$\sin(k_0 d)=0$ for $|A\rangle$ and $\cos(k_0 d)=0$ for $|S\rangle$---the corresponding Bell state decouples from the bath (see Eq.~\eqref{eq:bright_dark_coupling}).
+Thus, if the system is initialized in that state, its amplitude evolves trivially: the population---and hence the associated CHSH value---remains constant in time.
+Geometry therefore \emph{freezes} nonlocality without drive or feedback.
+Detuning the distance $d$ slightly away from a node switches the behavior: freezing at the node, revival at the Poincar\'e times $nT_P$, and quench when the bright channel dominates.} This distance-controlled routing of excitations closes a coherent, without entangling drive information loop: a separable state evolves into a Bell-violating one and returns to classicality, mediated entirely by reservoir memory structured through geometry.
+Decoherence, in this setting, is no longer synonymous with irreversibility--the bath acts as a quantum memory that temporarily stores and subsequently returns nonlocal correlations \cite{barrett2002}.
+Emitter separation thus becomes a passive, reversible, and geometry-tunable control for Bell nonlocality. \paragraph{Continuum limit: exact four-mode pseudomode theory---} The discrete revivals discussed so far arise from the mode quantization imposed by finite mirror separation.